 |BP / BPS||Bonus Point / Bonus Point System||This is a separate points system added to a players’ score, FPL Players score BPS points based on various statistics.|

 Players with the highest BPS scores from a game are awarded Bonus Points (BP), this ranges from 1-3.
-Essentially the three players with the highest BP’s will award the player with additional points from their match.
+Essentially the three players with the highest BPS score will gain additional points from their match.

 |CS||Clean Sheets||Points for a Clean Sheet are awarded when a player’s team does not concede any goals.|

 GK and DEF will receive 4 points for a CS.
 A MID will receive 1 point.
 Note, the player must play 60 minutes to get awarded with the points.
-If they concede after the 60 minutes, you will still lose your points.
+If they concede after the 60 minutes, they will still lose their points.

 |FH||Free Hit||One of the 3 chips you start with in a season.|

 This allows managers to make unlimited free transfers for that gameweek only.
 Once the gameweek is completed, your team will revert back to exactly how it was in the previous gameweek.